erayerdin/tgcli/README.md

 tgcli bot send message "Your message" --token "BotToken" --receiver "UserID"
 ```

-You don't need to expose your token as flag.
-If you set `TELEGRAM_BOT_TOKEN` environment variable, you do not need to set `--token` flag.
+You don't need to expose your token as argument.
+If you set `TELEGRAM_BOT_TOKEN` environment variable, you do not need to set `--token` argument.
 Just set it before using `tgcli`:

 ```bash
 export TELEGRAM_BOT_TOKEN="BotToken"